 The intended usage of the PV-2 includes:

 - Project management and control (including delivery timescales).

 - Project dependency risk identification.

 - Management of dependencies.

 - Portfolio management.

-PV-2 can be represented using a PV-2 diagram which is based on the UML Class diagram.
+PV-2 can be represented using a PV-2 diagram which is realized as a Gantt Chart.